 - Guide for Systematic reviews, scoping reviews and other evidence syntheses.

-- Systematic Reviews are generally not appropriate to assign as course-based projects, particularly for undergraduate students.
+- Evidence synthesis reviews are time-intensive, resource-intensive projects generally not appropriate to assign as course-based projects, particularly for undergraduate students.

 - Library support is generally reserved for projects with primary investigators based at Brock